 The Wharf in Gulf Shores is a blast in the evening or during the day.
 Take a ride on the ferris wheel for great views of the nearby areas.

-They also offer live music and concerts throughout the summer months.
+They also offer live music and concerts throughout the year including events in their amphitheater.
 You can find the schedule for their events here!
+Although the light show was enough for us, you may prefer a little live music or DJ.

 My brother and his family actually just went to Gulf Shores for spring break with their three kids (ages 13, 11, and 7).
 These were some other Gulf Shores things to do that they loved!